Join Us - Volunteer Today!

 - Fill out the Volunteer Application Form

 - Attend a volunteer orientation.
-Orientations are normally held twice every month.
+Orientations are held three times every month.
 The volunteer coordinator will contact you within three working days of receiving your application with details on the next available orientation.

 - Because of the sensitive nature of some of our work, The Center requires all volunteers to complete a fingerprint check before being placed.
-You will receive the necessary forms by email prior to the orientation.
-All prospective volunteers must complete the background check prior to attending the orientation.
+Fingerprinting takes place during orientation at no charge to the volunteer.

 The San Diego LGBT Community Center is committed to providing the highest quality service to our community and constituents.
 While The Center respects the right to privacy of all citizens, we also have a responsibility to make every attempt to provide the safest space possible for our youth, families, children, seniors, disabled and other more vulnerable members of our community.
 In light of this duty, regular volunteers are required to participate in fingerprint checks, in addition to a brief review of publically available criminal databases.
 Thank you for your cooperation and for helping us create a safe and comfortable space for all.